MariamZayed/TravelingApi/README.md

 3. Run the server
 `python manage.py runserver`

-4. install django restframework for APIs <br>
+4. install django restframework for APIs and JWT Authentications<br>
-   - type this command `pip install djangorestframework`<br>
+   - use this command `pip install djangorestframework-simplejwt`<br> <br>

 <p>You can route to the apis in next urls to:<br>
 i. post ar retrieve all data from the DB<br>
 http://127.0.0.1:8000/api<br>